Cattle Identification

 • 840 Visual-only tags if applied prior to November 5, 2024: These tags have a 15-digit number, the first three of which are 840, and do not have an electronic/RFID component.
 These tags have the U.S. shield.

-• Effective November 5, 2024, visual-only 840 tags cannot be applied to cattle for use as official ID.
-Cattle tagged with visual-only 840 tags prior to November 5, 2024, are officially identified for their lifetimes and do not need to be retagged unless they lose the visual-only 840 tag and require official ID.
+• Effective November 5, 2024, visual-only 840 tags cannot be applied to cattle and bison for use as official ID.
+Cattle and bison tagged with visual-only 840 tags prior to November 5, 2024, are officially identified for their lifetimes and do not need to be retagged unless they lose the visual-only 840 tag and require official ID.

-• National Uniform Ear-tagging System (NUES) ear tags if applied prior to November 5, 2024: These are usually silver or orange metal clip tags that have the format 35 (state 2-digit code) ABC 1234.
-Plastic NUES tags are also available.
+• National Uniform Ear-tagging System (NUES) ear tags if applied prior to November 5, 2024: These are usually silver or orange metal clip tags, but could also be plastic tags, that have the format 35 (state 2-digit code) ABC 1234.

-• Effective November 5, 2024, NUES tags cannot be applied to cattle for use as official ID.
-Cattle tagged with NUES tags prior to this date are officially identified for their lifetimes and do not need to be retagged unless they lose the NUES tag and require official ID.
+• Effective November 5, 2024, NUES tags cannot be applied to cattle and bison for use as official ID.
+Cattle and bison tagged with NUES tags prior to this date are officially identified for their lifetimes and do not need to be retagged unless they lose the NUES tag and require official ID.